rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 **Fields Not Used in Finding Aid Data Subheading**

+* EAD Location [Legacy note: Records migrated from the Emory Finding Aids Database include an EAD location.]
-Finding Aid Subtitle
+* Finding Aid Subtitle

-Finding Aid Filing Title
+* Finding Aid Filing Title
+* Finding Aid Date [Legacy note: Records migrated from the Emory Finding Aids Database include a finding aid date, which should be left intact because it indicates the date the finding aid was originally encoded.
+We are not using this field for new resource records going forward because ArchivesSpace will have that metadata elsewhere.]

-Language of Description Note
+* Language of Description Note

-Sponsor
+* Sponsor

-Edition Statement
+* Edition Statement

-Series Statement
+* Series Statement

-Finding Aid Status
+* Finding Aid Status

-Finding Aid Status Published
+* Finding Aid Status Published

-Finding Aid Note
+* Finding Aid Note